cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 ### Don't migrate.

 The _laziest_ alternative is to don't migrate.
 Apps that are using your library and are not migrated, will keep on working as usual.
-Apps that are migrate instead will jetify your compiled code to make it compatible with their codebase.
+Apps that are migrated instead will jetify your compiled code to make it compatible with their codebase.

 ### Maintain two variants of your library.

 You can maintain two variants/flavors of your app.
-The `-androidx` variant will be the migrated instance and you should point out in the documentation which artifacts users should use.
+The `-androidx` variant will be the migrated instance and you should point out in the documentation which artifacts each users should use.

 This is probably the _safest_ approach as users won't need Jetifier at all, avoiding all the [potential bugs](https://issuetracker.google.com/issues?q=componentid:460323%20status:open) of this tool.
 At the same time is probably the _most costly_ solution as you need to take care of two artifacts and you might end up in some code duplication.

 ### Migrate.

 Do a major release of your library and announce that from version `X.` you will be supporting only AndroidX.
-Don't forget to point out that the latest version of the library that is not migrated to AndroidX in the Readme file.
+Don't forget to point out that the in your Readme file (e.g. pinning the latest version of the library that is not migrated to AndroidX).

 This is the approach I used for a library I maintain: [AppIntro](https://github.com/AppIntro/AppIntro).
 We decided that from `5.x` the library will support only AndroidX.